 The Synthrotek AVR Programming Interface was designed with the DIY-er in mind.
 With both a 10 pin and 6 pin ISP header on board, you can either program your AVR chips in the ZIF sockets onboard, or use a 6 pin ISP cable to program them in circuit!
 With an on-board crystal, you don’t need to worry about the order in which you set fuses or burn your hex file.
-It comes default with a 20mHz crystal, but can accept any frequency crystal that has the same foot print. (we recommend socketing it so you can change it for different projects!)
+It comes default with a 20mHz crystal, but can accept any frequency crystal that has the same foot print.
+(You can also socket it so you can change it for different projects!)

 The AVR Programming Interface is capable of programming the following microcontrollers:

 The AVR Programming Interface can be used with any ISP AVR programmer that uses either the standard 10 pin or 6 pin connection, including:

 * When using the ZIF socket for the ATiny 25/45/85, insert the microcontroller with the half-moon notch facing up, and with the chip taking up the TOPMOST section of the socket.